As a writer and artist, for the past 10 years I’ve been wrestling with various forms of this question:

 The Six Stages

-letting your imagination run wild
+let your imagination run wild

 What is creativity, really, and what is it good for?
 I don’t think “being creative” is a value to aspire towards: everybody can “be creative” and learn to increase their lateral thinking.
 But only a certain type of focused creativity can solve problems and help others.
 For some people, creativity might be a self-help therapy – and it can be.
 I’m just not that interested in improving myself and making myself happier: I want to leave a legacy that helps others.

-producing quality work, faster
+produce quality work, faster

 If you’ve had your Big Idea you need to actually do the work.
 This is where 90% of projects fail.
 But at least you won’t be spending years making something nobody wants.
 Focus on developing and shipping a “minimal viable product” to make sure there’s a market/demand.
 Then create; persist; perspire.
 Figure out the best use of your time; maybe outsource the inconsequential stuff.
 Don’t let yourself get stuck in the knowledge/skill-development stage.
 If you don’t know how to do something, hire or partner.

-adding value to your work that results in creativity-sustaining income
+add value to your work that results in creativity-sustaining income

 Publicity means getting in front of the people who should be interested in supporting you (either potential clients, supporters, fans or sharers).
 This usually consists of some solid useful content along with some zany fun content that people will love.
 The people who share your content may not be buyers, but they will be necessary to build a platform that gets traffic.
 Although you will be networking and partnering at this stage, I think it’s important not to ask for help (whenever you’re networking, make sure you are offering something of value to others, not asking them to support you).